ioan-chera/eureka-editor/README.txt

 if it cannot find any then the "Manage Wads" dialog will open up, allowing you to "Find" one (which is remembered for next time).

-You can open a PWAD file using the File/Open menu (the interface is very clunky at the moment) -- or create a new map with File/New.
+You can open a PWAD file using the File/Open menu command, or start a new map with File/New command.

 You can also specify the PWAD to edit on the command line, either on its own or with the -file option: